makryl/node-jasine/README.md

-## DEVELOPEMENT VERSION, DON'T USE IT ATM
+## DEVELOPMENT VERSION, DON'T USE IT ATM

 # Jasine